 Health education is a required academic subject for students in all grades.
 In this class, students learn how to take care of their minds, their bodies, and their relationships with others.
 The concepts and skills are focused to be healthy in life.

-The College Board's Advanced Placement Program is an extensive program that offers high school students the chance to participate in what College Board describes as college-level classes.
+The College Board's Advanced Placement Courses is an extensive program that offers high school students the chance to participate in what College Board describes as college-level classes.
 It also plays a large part in the college admissions process, showing students' intellectual capacity and genuine interest in learning.
 The program allows many students to gain college credit for high performance on the AP exams.

 College Now is a program which gives our students an opportunity to earn college credit while beeing a high school student.
 Taught by college professors, students take courses either on the campuses of Queens college or Queensborough Community College.
 This is a free program for all eligible QHST student.